johnykov/gHipster/README.md

 # gHipster

-Simple project to quickly start developing a web application using AngularJS and Akka HTTP,
+Simple project to quickly start developing a web application using AngularJS and Spring boot.
+This configuration uses gradle and webpack.

 ## Requirements